Credit Score Changes During Underwriting Process

 This credit score will be valid throughout the whole mortgage underwriting process.
 The credit report submitted and credit scores used to qualify the borrower are valid for 120 days or four months.
 If the mortgage approval process gets extended beyond 120 days, a new credit report will need to be pulled/ The new credit score will be used to qualify the mortgage borrower, and the old credit score will no longer be valid.

-If borrowers’ credit scores drop during the mortgage process, it does not matter.
-This is because the initial credit scores submitted with the mortgage loan application to the mortgage processing and underwriting will be the credit scores used throughout the entire mortgage loan process.
 It will be a problem if credit scores drop during the underwriting process if the borrower decides to change mortgage lenders during the mortgage process.
 This holds true because the new lender must re-pull the borrower’s credit, and the new credit report and scores will be used.

 What Happens If Credit Scores Increased During The Mortgage Process